Bayesian Model Selection for High-Dimensional Ising Models, With Applications to Educational Data

+The Bayesian approach takes about 430 hours, whereas the eLasso approach takes about 24.33 seconds.
+The eLasso approach sets 2,101 of the 2,415 interaction weights $\gamma_{j,k}$ to 0.
+By contrast, the Bayesian approach sets 1,992 of the interaction weights to 0.
+The eLasso approach and the Bayesian approach agree on the sign of 1,980 of the 2,415 interaction weights $\gamma_{j,k}$.
+The estimated conditional independence graphs are shown in Figure~\ref{Middlenetwork}.

+We provide some descriptive explanations based on the top 5 strongest positive and negative interactions in terms of the posterior mean of the parameters $\gamma_{j,k}$ shown in Table \ref{middletable}.
+To interpret the results, we present unofficial translations of the Korean items within quotation marks.
+The strongest positive interaction occurs between items 29 (``I have a favorable face") and 30 ("My appearance is attractive"), which may be unsurprising.
+The second strongest positive interaction occurs between items 4 (``Sometimes I experience loneliness for no reason") and 5 (``At times I am sad and depressed for no reason"), suggesting that loneliness is related to sadness.
+The third strongest positive interaction occurs between items 42 (``I am nervous when I try to take the exam") and 43 (``I am more nervous before the exam").
+Both items measure test anxiety.

-Similarly, the strongest negative interaction is between item 6 (Sometimes I want to die without any reason) and item 70 (I have a positive attitude toward myself).
-This is natural because these two questions are asking the opposite attitudes to the student himself/herself.
-The second strongest negative interaction is between item 49 (I feel comfortable when I’m with my school friends) and item 62 (I feel uneasy when I play with my friends).
-This is also reasonable due to the fact that these two questions are checking the opposite feelings towards friends.
-The third strongest negative interaction is between item 12 (Foreigners living in Korea should be treated the same as Koreans) and item 64 (I can ignore friendship to get better grades in grades or entrance exam).
-This implies compassion for foreigners, such as illegal immigrants, has a negative interaction on acting selfishly to achieve better school results.
-The details of the other remained 7 negative interactions are provided in Supplementary Materials.
+The strongest negative interaction occurs between items 6 (``I sometimes want to die for no reason") and 70 (``I have a positive attitude towards myself"), which makes sense, because the two questions measure opposite attitudes.
+The second strongest negative interaction occurs between items 49 (``I feel comfortable when I am with my school friends") and 62 (``I feel uneasy when I play with my friends"), which likewise measure opposite attitudes.
+The third strongest negative interaction occurs between items 12 (``Foreigners living in Korea should be treated in the same way as Koreans") and 64 (``I can ignore friendship to get better grades in grade or entrance exams"), suggesting a negative association between compassion for foreigners and selfish pursuit of academic interests.

-Figure~\ref{schoolpvalue} indicates that the posterior predictive $p$-values obtained from the Bayes approach are closer to $0.5$, compared to those from elasso.
-This highlights the fact that spike-and slab DMH can identify the true network structure reasonably than elasso.